 You can sign up now and get your pass HERE.
-Passes cost £348 (inc VAT).
+Passes cost £499.

 One pass will get you full access to the festival.
 Last year we sold out nearly one month before the festival, so don’t wait to get yours.

-You will need a pass BEFORE you can book any of the additional sessions such at the PitchFest, Labs or Actors Table Read.
+You will need a pass BEFORE you can book any of the additional sessions such as the PitchFest, Labs or Actors Table Read.

 Many delegates miss out on great stuff because they don’t plan their festival ahead of time.
 Read the emails we send and act on submissions and deadlines.

-You will be sent a special delegate guidebook (PDF link via email) which you should print out and read.
+You will be sent a special delegate app.

 This will give you an overview of the whole event and offer additional detail where needed.
-This book will be updated two wees before the festival and should be re-downloaded and printed out at that time.
-We will email you about this update when it becomes available.
-At the festival we will also give you a printed copy.
+The App will be updated regularly too.
+We will email you about the App when it becomes available.

 When you arrive at the Festival you will be able to collect your Festival pass from registration.
 Without your pass you will not be allowed entry into the events, so please don’t lose it.

-You can collect your pass on the Thursday Night Networking party on the 14th September 2017, or on the Friday morning of the festival.
-We advise getting to the venue early as there may be bottle necks for the first hour or so.
+You can collect your pass on the Thursday Night Networking party on the Thursday 4th April 2024, or on the Friday morning of the festival.
+We advise getting to the venue early as there may be bottlenecks for the first hour or so.

 Registration will stay open during the festival in case you cannot make Friday morning.

-We have designed these to be as useful as possible for delegates, especially those traveling from great distances.
+We have designed these to be as useful as possible for delegates, especially those travelling from great distances.
 They are competitively priced at £48.50 per day (for LSF delegates).